 Creutzfeldt-Jakob disease is one of the least common types of dementia, but it still presents itself in 1 in every 1 million people each year.
 Unfortunately, this type of dementia progresses very quickly, and life is often limited within a year of receiving a diagnosis.

-The symptoms of Creutzfeldt-Jakob disease are similar to most other forms of dementia.
+The symptoms of Creutzfeldt-Jakob disease are similar to those of most other forms of dementia.
 Most people experience:

 - Agitation